 Fran Buckley Dip.
 Counselling & Psychotherapy, Cert. in Counselling Skills

-My journey to become a psychotherapist began with my own personal experiences where I discovered how powerful Psychotherapy can be.
-I was always interested in how people feel and think, and because of this I decided to volunteer with a depression help line which drew me towards counselling and psychotherapy.
+My journey to becoming a psychotherapist began with my own personal experiences where I discovered how powerful psychotherapy can be.
+I was always interested in how people feel and think, and because of this, I decided to volunteer with a depression help line which drew me towards counselling and psychotherapy.

 I began my studies in NUI Maynooth where I completed a certificate in counselling skills.
 I went on to study and qualify as a Psychotherapist from the Tivoli Institute of Psychotherapy in Dun Laoghaire.